-Produce a series of the final trend-cycle, which is the long-term and medium-to-long term movements of the series.
+This produces a series of the final trend-cycle, which is the long-term and medium-to-long term movements of the series.

+This instructs the program to check for single point outliers and level shifts.
 The instruction outlier will be added to the configuration passed to the X-13-ARIMA-SEATS program.

-The instruction transform function=auto instructs the program to automatically consider log-additive adjustment if all numbers are positive and an AICC test shows that this is a better method.
+The instruction transform function=auto automatically considers log-additive adjustment if all numbers are positive and an AICC test shows that this is a better method.
 In most cases the multiplicative method will be used.

-- There are limitations in the X-13-ARIMA-SEATS program when it comes to the maximum number of observations, maximum number of years etc.
+- There are also limitations in the X-13-ARIMA-SEATS program when it comes to the maximum number of observations, maximum number of years etc.

 The report will contain any errors reported by the program.